Nilpotence in Group Cohomology: New results for finite groups

-Now suppose $\rho$ is a faithful $n$ dimensional complex representation of $C$.
-This will be a sum of line bundles, possibly with multiplicities, and so will correspond to the following data: \begin{itemize} \item A finite set of distinct elements $v_1, \dots, v_m \in V$ which span $V$. \item Multiplicities $n_1, \dots, n_m \in \mathbb N$ such that $n_1 + \dots + n_m = n$. \end{itemize} From this data, we define a filtration $\FF_{\rho}$ of $V$ by letting $V(i)$ be the span of the $v_j$ such that $p^{i+1}$ does not divide $n_j$.
+We now return to our discussion of \conjref{e(rho) conj}.
+So suppose $\rho$ is a faithful $n$ dimensional complex representation of $C$, where $C$ has rank $c$.
+This will be a sum of line bundles, possibly with multiplicities, and so will correspond to the following data: \begin{itemize} \item A finite set of distinct elements $v_1, \dots, v_m \in V$ which span $V$. \item Multiplicities $n_1, \dots, n_m \in \mathbb N$ such that $n_1 + \dots + n_m = n$. \end{itemize} From this data, we define a filtration $\FF_{\rho}$ of $V$ by letting $V(k)$ be the span of the $v_j$ such that $p^{k+1}$ does not divide $n_j$.

 \begin{lem}$\HH(\rho) \subseteq \HH(\FF_{\rho})$. \end{lem}

 \begin{proof} Let $ch(\rho)$ denote the total Chern class.
 We will have